 Tips for Helping People in Need

 Help People in Need Directly!

 People want to help others in need but often don't know what would be helpful.
-If you've felt this way, click on "Learn More" below to review our list of suggestions, all based upon the needs of real people.
+If you've felt this way, click on "Learn More" below to review our list of suggestions, all based on the needs of real people.
 IMPORTANT: practice basic personal safety precautions.
-Do not admit strangers to your vehicle or to your home.
+Do not admit strangers - homeless or otherwise - to your vehicle or to your home.
 In lieu of cash, you might prefer to make $5 or $10 nearby restaurant gift card donations to panhandlers.
 Make donations only in well lighted, populated areas.
 The following is a list of other suggestions for helping people in need.

 Help Dr. Mary to Help People in Need!